Program for Commercially Sexually Exploited Children (CSEC):

 Coalition of Partners

-Key community partners continue to include Miami-Dade Police; Miami-Dade County Juvenile Services; Our Kids of Miami-Dade/Monroe, Inc.; State of Florida Dept. of Children and Families; State Attorney’s Office Human Trafficking Task Force; University of Miami Miller School of Medicine, Division of Adolescent Medicine; Shared Hope International Restorative Work Group; and GEMS.among many others.
+Key community partners continue to include Miami-Dade Police; Miami-Dade County Juvenile Services; Our Kids of Miami-Dade/Monroe, Inc.; State of Florida Dept. of Children and Families HT Task Force; State Attorney’s Office Human Trafficking Task Force; University of Miami Miller School of Medicine and Thrive Clinic; Shared Hope International Restorative Work Group; and GEMS, among many others.

 The Kristi House CSEC program was renamed Project GOLD in 2009 – “Girls Owning their Lives and Dreams” – a name chosen by the youth involved.
 The Project strives to engage this special population for services, encourage their healing and pave the way for their future success.

-In 2009 Kristi House became a training provider through the U.S. Department of Justice for the CSEC Community Intervention Project (CCIP) and since that time has been promoting CSEC programs throughout the United States through the network of Children’s Advocacy Centers.
-Kristi House has trained more than 5,000 professionals in CSEC and presented the topic at three dozen major conferences.
-Statewide Kristi House is training protective investigators and case workers with the Department of Children and Families as the state prepares for the Safe Harbor law.
+Over a decade ago Kristi House became a training provider through the U.S. Department of Justice for the CSEC Community Intervention Project (CCIP) and since that time has been promoting CSEC programs throughout the United States through the network of Children’s Advocacy Centers.
+Kristi House has trained more than 13,000 professionals in CSEC and presented the topic at dozens of major conferences.
+Statewide Kristi House is training protective investigators and case workers with the Department of Children and Families under the new Safe Harbor law.